stuven1/forms/README.md

 Use the `code` folder to build your solution.

-To complete this assignment, you need to fork this repository, make changes to your copy, and then submit a pull request on GitHub (from your repository into the technigo one) for review.
+To complete this assignment, you need to fork this repository, make changes to your copy, and then submit a pull request on GitHub (from your repository into the Technigo one) for review.
 Don't forget to add a link to your inspiration for your form into the `README.md` file in the starter code.

 ### :books: Reading List